Coil Finder™ - The Best Vape Coil Compatibility Tool

 Yes, it can be bad for the vape coil if you mix vape juice flavours.
 Although, this is highly dependent on the flavours that you are mixing.
 Generally speaking, swapping out fruit flavours for other refills in the same category will not damage the noticeable lifespan of your vape coil.
 This is because fruit flavours are generally lighter in concentrate percentage than dessert flavours.
 However, as dessert flavours are often more concentrate heavy, they generally require a new coil that has not been used on another flavour to fully extract the heavier concentrate flavours.
 Equally, if you mix a non-ice flavour with an ice-based one, this can also lead to burnt-out coils as the coil finds it more difficult to get through the ice concentrate if it has already been pushed to peak performance in the previous flavour.

-Vape cartridges are generally small 2ml disposable containers that either come pre-filled with liquid or are empty for you to fill.
+Vape cartridges such as the UWELL Caliburn Cartridge are small 2ml disposable containers that either come pre-filled with liquid or are empty for you to fill.
 Vape cartridges are similar to vape tanks with the exception of not being able to replace the coil – instead, you replace the entire cartridge.
 Vape cartridges have risen in popularity with the emergence of nicotine salts as the demand for high wattage devices has fallen due to the increased nicotine content that salts are able to comfortably accommodate for.
 This has led to vape devices not requiring as much power and therefore decreasing in size and increasing in convenience.

 Vape coils are the replaceable heating element of modular vape tanks whilst vape cartridges are a disposable all-in-one liquid container most commonly found in pod devices.
 Vape coils are generally lower in resistance, mostly sub-ohm, allowing you to vape refills that are higher in vegetable glycerine content and produce more vapour per puff.
 Conversely, vape cartridges are higher in resistance and work best will 50/50 mixtures.
 This leads to more discrete vaping with vape cartridges and smaller cloud production, closer to that of cigarette smoke.
 If you are new to vaping, we would recommend starting with vape cartridges as part of a pod kit.